Wester Ross: Environment

 There are areas of Caledonian pinewood at Shieldaig, Coulin, Torridon, Beinn Eighe, Rhidorroch, Achnashellach and the islands on Loch Maree.
 Though small in terms of area, these pinewoods (which are composed chiefly of Scots pine, alongside deciduous species such as birch and rowan) are an internationally important habitat.
 These woods are genetically distinct from the pinewoods of central and eastern Scotland, and support a highly specialised flora and fauna including rare mosses and lichens, and insects such as the Scottish wood ant.
 The pinewoods are also habitats for red squirrel and black grouse.

+Pollen analysis suggests the planting of oak on the alluvial land at Morvich in the middle of the fifth century, at a location where the species had not grown naturally for two millennia.
+The mature trees appear to have been clear-felled in a single act towards the end of the sixth century.

 Moorland habitats, which are rare globally, are quite common in Wester Ross.
 The moors are characterised by blanket bogs composed of sphagnum mosses, and host breeding birds such as golden plover, greenshank and dunlin, along with a resident population of red grouse.
 The summits of Wester Ross host alpine and sub-alpine heaths comprising mosses, liverworts and lichens, and dwarf shrubs such as alpine bearberry, juniper, crowberry, and cowberry.
 Beinn Eighe is the only known site for the Northern prongwort in the UK, and represents 75% of the known world population.
 Bird species in the montane areas of Wester Ross include ptarmigan, dotterel and snow bunting, along with raptor species such as golden eagle and merlin.

 White-tailed eagles were reintroduced into Wester Ross during the 1990s, with 58 birds being released between 1993 and 1998.
 This was the second phase of the reintroduction of white-tailed eagles into Scotland, following on from the release of 82 birds on Rùm between 1975 and 1985.
 As of 2014, it was estimated that there were 98 breeding pairs living along the west coast of Scotland.